 You can also succession plant red noodle beans to make full use of your local growing season.

 Give red noodle beans a try!
 You are going to love how they look (and taste)!

-Black beans are sweet, meaty beans that are native to the Americas and often used in South American, Cajun, and Creole recipes.
+Black beans are sweet, meaty beans, native to the Americas and often used in South American, Cajun, and Creole recipes.
 Black beans are delicious, easy to grow, and dried beans can be stored for 2 years before they start losing their flavor.